Yale Time Allocation Committee

 Proposals are solicited for Yale observing time on the telescopes to which Yale has access.
 Unless otherwise stated, full proposals are due at 17:00:00 Eastern time.

-DEIMOS: Deimos will be unavailable from October 1 through the end of January for the installation of a new science detector.
+DEIMOS: Deimos will be unavailable from late May until the end of the semester for the installation of a new science detector.
+Please see https://www2.keck.hawaii.edu/inst/deimos/detector_issues.html for the latest on the current DEIMOS detector’s performance status.

 Instrument Hibernations: WMKO, in consultation with the Science Steering Committee after the receipt of the findings of the Instrument Suite Evolution task force (comprised of members of the WMKO community and WMKO science staff), is undergoing a process of hibernation and eventual decommissioning of instruments in the coming years as new capabilities arrive and to be responsive to pressures on WMKO resources.
 A hibernated instrument is not available for community use unless there is a significant emergent scientific and strategic need.
 After a year’s hibernation, the hibernated instrument will be completely removed from service and decommissioned.
 The community should begin planning for the following: